joashgobin/cs/content/c/constructs/conditional_constructs/conditional_constructs.md

 ## If-Else
-These are used to create multiple branching paths in our code. **Only one** branch is executed if its condition is satisfied and all branches following it are ignored.
+These are used to create multiple branching paths in our code. **Only one** branch is executed if its condition is satisfied.
+All branches following it are ignored.
 !{{./if_else.c}}

 ## Switch-case